gandallab/devBrain_xQTL/README.md

 #### 1: Munging data
 #### 2: Genotype
 ##### Pre-imputation
-- Run plinkQC on data as sanity check
+- Run plinkQC on data as a sanity check
 - First apply PLINK filters, then split by chromosome and sort
-- Walker data is already filtered; split by chromosome and imputed
+    - Walker data is already filtered; split by chromosome and impute
     - For all the other datasets, we applied the same filters that the Walker data used `--hwe 1e6 --maf 0.01 --mind 0.10 --geno 0.05`
     - Note: for HDBR, we used `--mind 0.3`; for LIBD, we fixed strand flips by running an extra step of [conform-gt](https://faculty.washington.edu/browning/conform-gt.html), which automatically splits the data by chromosome
 ##### Post-imputation
-- Scripts in `prelim/`: inputs are imputed genotype files downloaded from Michigan Imputation Server; concatenate by chromosomes, index, filter by R2, and take the **intersection** of high impute quality variants across datasets
+- Scripts in `prelim/`: inputs are imputed genotype files downloaded from Michigan Imputation Server; concatenate by chromosomes, index, filter by R2, and take the ***intersection*** of high impute quality variants across datasets
     - Note: except for Walker data, we applied R2>.3 filter during imputation; so here we only applied R2>.3 on Walker imputed data and intersected with the other datasets
 - `ancestry.ipynb`: infer data ancestry, make plots
 - `IBD.ipynb`: relatedness check
 - `Snakefile`: